mobiusfund/investing/README.md

 \end{aligned}
 ```

-To reduce short-term random effects, we clip daily profit outliers in live code where $$N = 2$$, and limit a new strategy's score:
+To reduce short-term random effects, we clip daily profit outliers in live code where $$N = 2$$, and limit a new miner's score:
 ```math
 \begin{aligned}
 & top\ N\ profit\% = top\ (N\text{+}1) ^ {th}\ profit\% \\